cjeu/Gateway/read.md

 ## Overview
 This demo turns a Raspberry Pi into a **self-contained industrial edge gateway**.
 It ingests sensor telemetry, performs **local analytics**, stores results locally, and exposes **live dashboards and control APIs** — all on one device.

-Designed for **interviews, client demos, and trade fairs**.
-No toy LEDs.
-Real tools.
-Real architecture.
+The idea is to envision this as a smart factory solution ingesting live data and helping on floor operators get live input.

 ---